 EPI’s family budgets do not take into consideration the two types of health insurance subsidies available through the state and federal health insurance exchanges: the premium tax credit and the cost-sharing subsidy.
 Therefore, the health care budget may be overestimated for some families.

-Our calculation of “other necessities” is derived from Bureau of Labor Statistics (BLS) Consumer Expenditure Survey (CEX) data (BLS 2017a).
+Our calculation of “other necessities” is derived from Bureau of Labor Statistics (BLS) Consumer Expenditure Survey (CEX) data (BLS 2021a).
 We define “other necessities” as items that do not fall into the aforementioned categories but that are necessary for a modest yet adequate standard of living.
+Since the COVID-19 pandemic materially changed the mix of goods and services consumed in 2020 and the Family Budget Calculator strives to be less subject to idiosyncratic volatility, we use the 2019 and not the 2020 expenditures to calculate other necessities.
 We include the following expenditures from the CEX in our “other necessities” calculation: apparel, personal care, household supplies (including furnishings and equipment, household operations, housekeeping supplies, and telephone services), reading materials, and school supplies.
-In previous editions of the Family Budget Calculator, we also included the CEX expenditures “entertainment” and “other miscellaneous items” in our total for “other necessities,” but for this release, we have decided to leave these two categories out of our calculations so that we can more narrowly assess what is the bare minimum income required to get by.
+In editions of the Family Budget Calculator prior to the 2018 update, we also included the CEX expenditures “entertainment” and “other miscellaneous items” in our total for “other necessities,” but for now we leave these two categories out of our calculations so that we can more narrowly assess what is the bare minimum income required to get by.

 We use the CEX data for families in the second fifth from the bottom of the overall income distribution (those in the 20th- to 40th-percentile range).
-Using the 2016 CEX expenditure table “Quintiles of income before taxes,” we sum the values of the categories mentioned above to create an “other necessities” aggregate number, and then divide this by CEX food and housing costs.
-In 2016, we determine this proportion to be 40.3 percent.
+Using the 2019 CEX expenditure table “Quintiles of income before taxes,” we sum the values of the categories mentioned above to create an “other necessities” aggregate number, and then divide this by CEX food and housing costs.
+In 2019, we determine this proportion to be 36.2%.
 Therefore, we estimate the cost of other necessities by applying this percent to each respective family budget’s food and housing costs.

 The family budget components, without taxes, sum to the family’s post-tax income.
 To calculate the family budget tax component, a pre-tax income level must be estimated using a tax rate and the post-tax income.

 We use the National Bureau of Economic Research’s TAXSIM, a microsimulation model of the U.S. federal and state income tax systems accessed online.
-We use Version 9.3 with American Taxpayer Relief Act of 2012 (ATRA) adjustments to calculate these tax rates (NBER 2013).
-The TAXSIM model accepts 22 input variables, including state, marital status, dependent exemptions, wage income, other incomes, rent paid, child care expenses, and capital gains and losses (Feenberg and Coutts 1993).
-We run the TAXSIM model for each family type across all 611 metro areas.
+We use Version 32 to calculate these tax rates (NBER 2021).
+The TAXSIM model accepts 32 input variables, including state, marital status, dependent exemptions, wage income, other incomes, rent paid, child care expenses, and capital gains and losses (Feenberg and Coutts 1993).
+We run the TAXSIM model for each family type across all county and metro areas.
+Although the TAXSIM Version 32 includes the Economic Impact Payments as part of the Coronavirus Aid, Relief, and Economic Security Act, we remove them to reflect a more evergreen and less idiosyncratic Family Budget Calculator.

 Our input variables are (variables not listed are input as zero):